Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       datatype: number
       description: |
-        If you want to add or perhaps subtract (using negative value) expiry time of the original channel token, you can specify value that is added to original channel token's `exp` claim.
+        If you want to add or perhaps subtract (using negative value) expiry time of the original channel token, you can specify a value that is added to the original channel token's `exp` claim.
     - name: channel_token_introspection_endpoint
       required: false
       default: